-If you’re starting at a trailhead with a quota, you are free to change your start date if there is space available.
-After your permit has been issued, all changes must be requested over the phone during normal business hours by calling 916-285-1846 or by email at [email protected].
-Once a quota permit has been issued, changes to the start location and date are not possible.
+If you’re starting at a trailhead with a quota, you are free to change your start date if there is space available and if your permit has not been issued.

-If you received a permit during the first release, you can try to change it by logging in on the second release date and clicking the “Change” button at or after your appointment time.
+If you applied for a permit during the first release, you can try to change it by logging in on the second release date and clicking the “Change” button at or after your appointment time.
 Everyone who is registered receives a random appointment time, regardless of whether they’re applying for a new permit or trying to change their date.